 How to become a Pharmacist

-Entry requirements for the School of Pharmacy, Trinity College Dublin are available from TCD Admissions Info .
+Entry requirements for the School of Pharmacy and Pharmaceutical Sciences, Trinity College Dublin, are available from the Admissions Office.
 Please note these are minimum requirements.
 Seventy places are available annually and because of demand, applicants will have to present qualifications which are substantially higher than the prescribed minimum to ensure success.
-Further information on this course is available from: http://www.tcd.ie/courses/undergraduate/az/course.php?id=DUBPH-PHAR-2F09
+Further information on this course is available from: http://www.tcd.ie/courses/undergraduate/az/course.php?id=DUBPH-PHAR-3F09

 Entry criteria will be as follows: